mansurfayziev/mansurfayziev/README.md

 <h2 align="left">Hi 👋!
-My name is Mansur and I'm a Python developer, from Tajikistan.</h2>
+My name is Mansur and I'm a Python python developer, from Tajikistan.</h2>

 ###